saravanak/labs/diary/blog/2024-07-09-playing-with-big-tables-in-postgres.md

 400.543212890625
 ```

-So by our (rudimentary/back of the envelope/me-not-an-expert-in-this|<insert-your-disclaimer>) calcualtions, it'd take around 400 MB for the rows.
+So by our (rudimentary/back of the envelope/me-not-an-expert-in-this|<insert-your-disclaimer>) calculations, it'd take around 400 MB for the rows.
 Lets see how much PG takes!

 ```sh
 $ run-above-script.sh